Satyajit018/satyajit018.github.io/_pages/about.md

 Recent News
 ======
+- Our work on "Extended tensor decomposition model reduction methods: Training, prediction, and design under uncertainty" is now avaialble online in Computer Methods in Applied Mechanics and Engineering.
+[Read more](https://authors.elsevier.com/c/1i2M6AQEJ1KyQ)

 - Our work on "Accelerated and Interpretable Prediction of Local Properties in Composites" has been accepted in APL Machine Learning.
 [Read more](https://pubs.aip.org/aip/aml/article/1/3/036112/2911650)

 - Exciting news!
 Our research paper "Isogeometric Convolution Hierarchical Deep-learning Neural Network" is now published in Computer Methods in Applied Mechanics and Engineering.
 Explore this groundbreaking work!
 [Read more](https://www.sciencedirect.com/science/article/pii/S0045782523004802)